-In Australia, grandparents have unique legal rights to approach courts to obtain orders which allow them to spend time with their grandchildren.
+In Australia, grandparents have unique legal rights to approach courts to obtain orders that allow them to spend time with their grandchildren.

 What Rights Exist for Grandparents?

 Parents who are separating often make plans for the future care of their children informally, and will agree on where their children will live.
 Some may draw up a written parenting plan setting out their arrangements for caring for children.
-They can make this more formal by registering it with the courts in consent orders.
+Alternatively, they can register any agreement and make it an enforceable Order in the form of Consent Orders.

 If you are concerned about your future contact with your grandchildren, you can ask to be included in such plans.
 If you can’t agree with the separating parents about your future contact with the children, you can apply to the courts for parenting orders yourself.